As ringers we often take it for granted that we are able to ring tower

 Key contacts within your church

 Relevent Church Authorities (e.g. PCC) – especially the Secretary and Treasurer

 Larger churches may also have:

 Work with your Incumbent and relevant church authorities (e.g. PCC) to agree and review risk assessments, including an ongoing Covid-19 risk assessment.

 Become familiar with the church viewpoint about the ringing of its bells.
 Take every opportunity to provide ringing for services either actually or virtually (see Ringing for Services – add link).

-Suggest that a ringer should represent the band on the PCC.
+Suggest that a ringer should represent the band on the relevant church authority (e.g. PCC).
 This will help to promote an awareness of the role of the band and address any needs that the band may have.
 It is a channel that can raise the importance of bells and ringers within both the church and the wider community.

 Organise regular catch-ups with your church contacts; any communication and opportunity for planning ringing is always a bonus.

 Support the church – although some ringers are churchgoers, there are plenty who ring at practices and on Sundays who do not stay to services.
 If you normally volunteer as a bell ringer perhaps for the time being you could now help out with another voluntary role?
 Use the chance to talk about the bells and say: “Normally I’m a bell ringer!”
 Because we are often ‘out of sight, out of mind’ people are genuinely fascinated by ringers and often ask lots of questions.
 So whilst completing a new volunteering task you can simultaneously help to raise awareness with purposeful chat.

 Invite your clergy and other church volunteers to a virtual ringing practice or an online social event.
 Get them to have a go too!
 Continue to include them once more normal activities resume after restrictions are eased.